Beg for You: Music and lyrics

 "Beg for You" is a UK garage song which "evokes the bubblegum sweetness of early 2000s pop" and features a beat "evocative of '90s house music", "wistful" piano riffs and a drop.
-The beat, along with the melody and hook are sampled from Swedish singer September's hit single "Cry for You".
+The beat, along with the melody and hook are interpolated from Swedish singer September's hit single "Cry for You".
 Lyrically, it is a "clubby and poignant message to a leaving lover" in which the singers "exchange verses about missing their respective loves when they depart, reminiscing about intimate moments when they're gone".

 Critical reception

-"Beg for You" received universal acclaim from music critics.
+"Beg for You" received critical acclaim.
 The track was placed on NME's NME Radio playlist and highlighted as "On the A List", with Karen Gwee calling it "perfect for a cathartic cry on the dancefloor".
 It was also placed on Paper's list of "10 New Songs You Need to Hear Now" by writer Shaad D'Souza, who lauded it as the "apotheosis of the [2000s rave revival] trend", as well as MTV's weekly "Bop Shop" selection, where XCX and Sawayama were praised for "turn[ing] a blast from the past into a fresh new dance-floor banger".
 Jason Lipshutz of Billboard also had a positive view of the song and opined that "you'd be hard-pressed to find two artists in their shared genre with more personality on the microphone, and they each leave a lasting impression while hoisting up a pristine melody".
 "Beg for You" was celebrated by Steffanee Wang of Nylon as "outstanding", a "sparkling gem", "an absolute smash" and "infinitely more swoon-worthy and addictive" compared to September's "Cry for You".
 Consequence selected it as their "Song of the Week", citing it as "a worthy collaboration between two artists who know what pop music needs to go from good to great".
 The release's use of a "Cry for You" sample, dubbed "one of [its] secret weapons", was also praised.
 Justin Curto of Vulture thought it to be "extremely well-executed", Steffanee Wang deemed the interpolation "ingenious: keep all the best parts of the nostalgia, and update enough of it to bring it into the new age".

 Music video

-Backstage teasers for a music video have been posted on TikTok by Sawayama.
+Backstage teasers for a music video were posted on TikTok by Sawayama.
 The music video was later released on February 11, 2022.